 The day before

-- Bill Handley’s sound system erected.
+- Bill Hanley’s sound system erected.
 “According to one expert’s eye, the hi-fi equipment in the bowl represented the most expensive sound system ever assembled at one time in any given location.”

 - Bill Abruzzi, doctor hired to take care of medical issues at the festival, told festival to triple his supply order.

-- although warned not to, about 270 NYC police show up but insist Woodstock Ventures pay cash.
-They work using aliases.
+- although warned not to, about 270 NYC police arrived but insisted Woodstock Ventures pay cash.
+They worked using aliases.

 - Food For Love demanded all profits after repaying the initial $75,00 fee.
 Woodstock Ventures agreed.